 Walmart is now requiring suppliers of leafy greens to implement a farm-to-store tracking system based on blockchain, while Unilever and Nestlé, are also using blockchain to trace food contamination.

-Some other examples come from China.
+Other examples come from China.

-Local government officials from Yunnan Province partnered with VeChain to track the Pu’er Tea (traditional Chinese specialty, which can fetch as much $3,500 per kilogram).
+Local government officials from Yunnan Province partnered with VeChain to track the Pu’er Tea (traditional Chinese speciality, which can fetch as much $3,500 per kilogram).
 The platform is expected to incorporate other products such as Chinese herbal medicines, Yangcheng-Lake crab and Wuchang rice.

 Internet of Things

 IoT is an intertwined system of a mix of technologies that capture data and communicate it through IP networks to software applications.
-We’ve got smart objects that are being monitored and are sending data that gets stored in a centralized database.
+We’ve got smart objects that are being monitored and are sending data that gets stored in a centralised database.

 IoT can be of use to:

 - Providing the real-time location of inventory within a facility

 - Tracking the source of goods, and other attributes